Author has written 26 stories for Ranma, Naruto, Stargate: SG-1, Oh My Goddess!, Warhammer, Justice League, and Star Wars.

 9) Your reviewers fail.
 Actually, no they don't.
 They're entitled to their opinion.
 Don't get defensive and don't argue with them because you're inherently insecure about your work.
 Self-confidence is required when facing your reviewers and actually debating their opinion on your work is bad taste.
 Honestly, why did you even bother posting in the first place?
 If you're writing for enjoyment, they shouldn't matter anyway.
 If you're writing to improve yourself, take notes.
 Nothing says insecurity and ass like a running review war.
 Yes, reviewers CAN be wrong, but so what?
 Arguing with them is a waste of your time anyway.

 10) Your Alterverse fails.
 What do you get when you strip your main character of his canon personality, kill off all the supporting cast and send him off into another crossover series?
 You get one big bucket of suck.
 Any story where you can replace the main character with the name "Ed" and not know the difference automatically fails nine times out of ten.
 Do yourself a favor and assume you aren't that tenth time.
 Why did you even bother choosing that character and series to begin with if you were just going to piss all over the story and abandon it next chapter?
 Ha ha ha!
-Ranma doesn't have a curse, lost all his memories to the neko-ken and has been training with Bruce Lee in the cyber-wars of 2010!
-O.o' Of course that's ridiculous sounding, but its amazing how many aspiring authors totally divorce the characters from their original canon so completely.
+Ranma doesn't have a curse, lost all his memories to the neko-ken and is now a faerie-vampire training with Bruce Lee in the cyber-wars of 2010!
+Of course that's ridiculous sounding, but its amazing how many aspiring authors totally divorce the characters from their original canon so completely.
 The sooner you accept the fact that you should scrub these fics from your hard drive with a brillo pad, the better.

 11) Your Cause and Effect fails.
 Logical continuity will save plots that have no right being saved.
 Even yours.
 Thinking things through to their most logical conclusion is the hallmark of a well written story; as opposed to just going with a theme that sounds good and plowing though cause and effect like a semi plowing through a 30 car pile-up.
 When you're writing up a plot device, think the consequences of that path through and write the story around those consequences.
 Outlandish plot points are fine toward this end.
 You want Naruto to be a sexy demon slayer?
 Great!
 But think over.
 How you get there will make or break your fic, and generally the most easily explainable means toward that end are the best ones.
 Ask cause and effect questions at every stage of your fic.
 For every decision your character makes.
 For every action that happens in their proximity.
 Treat them as real people.
 How will they react?
 The more you have to justify those reactions and the more outlandish they sound, the more you are failing at it.
 This failure not only runs hand in hand with Fanfiction Failure #4, but has far reaching consequences in other failures at well.